 The type of cancer treatment you are having

 Download Cancer.Net's free, printable wallet card to keep track of this important information.
 This wallet card prints on regular printer paper and can be folded along the dotted lines to fit in your wallet or purse.

-Call your doctor's office as soon as possible to learn what to do.
-ASCO has a Resources for Disaster Assistance page with resources for help in an emergency.
+If possible, call your doctor's office as soon as possible to learn what to do next to continue your cancer treatment and care.
+The American Society of Clinical Oncology (ASCO) has a Resources for Disaster Assistance page with resources for help in an emergency.
 The National Cancer Institute (NCI) also has a website with emergency resources for people with cancer in English and Spanish.